freesme/kotlin-web-site/docs/topics/classes.md

 ## Constructors

-A class in Kotlin can have a _primary constructor_ and one or more _secondary constructors_.
+A class in Kotlin has a _primary constructor_ and possibly one or more _secondary constructors_.
 The primary constructor is a part of the class header, and it goes after the class name and optional type parameters.

 ```kotlin